Calculate the foundation for the shed. Selecting and building a foundation for a shed. What to consider when choosing a foundation

 • type of soil.

-According to the type of soil prevailing in the personal plot, the following types of socle are selected:
+Based on the type of soil that predominates on the plot, the following types of plinth are selected:

-1. On sandy soil, which can "float" under conditions of high humidity, it is more expedient to erect a screw or columnar foundation.
-The freezing characteristic of such soil is usually 40 - 70 cm, this should be taken into account when deepening the base.
+1. On sandy soil, which can “float” under high humidity conditions, it is more advisable to build a screw or columnar foundation.
+The freezing characteristic of such soil is usually 40–70 cm, this should be taken into account when deepening the base.

 2. The worst option for construction is sandy loam and loam.
-Such soil has a high degree of freezing (up to 2 meters), the ability to swell and compress, often forms quicksand.
-For such a soil, it is worth choosing a screw base.
+Such soil has a high degree of freezing (up to 2 meters), the ability to swell and contract, and often forms quicksand.
+For such soil it is worth choosing a screw base.

 3. Gravel soil is much less susceptible to freezing, is not subject to deformation and destruction, and is not subject to erosion.
-Here it is allowed to use both tape and columnar, and block views.
+Here it is allowed to use both strip, columnar and block views.

 4. The most favorable option for a construction site is rocky soil.
-It will not sink, freeze, and float.
-The only drawback of this soil is the laboriousness of processing, so any foundation can be installed, except for the screw one.
+It will not sag, will not freeze, and will not float.
+The only disadvantage of this soil is the labor intensity of processing, so any foundation can be installed except a screw one.

 Required materials and tools

-To save working time, as well as high-quality construction of the base, you should prepare in advance a set of materials and tools from the following list:
+To save working time, as well as high-quality construction of the foundation, you should prepare in advance a set of materials and tools from the following list:

 • water;

-• cement with sand or specialized building mixture;
+• cement with sand or a specialized building mixture;

-• concrete mixer - in extreme cases, you can do with improvised means, but it will significantly save labor and time for mixing the solution;
+• concrete mixer - in a pinch, you can get by with improvised means, but it will significantly save labor and time for mixing the solution;

 • bricks;